Ekene Ijeoma is an artist, founder/director of Poetic Justice at MIT Media Lab, and Creative Capital 2019 awardee.

 Commissioned by Museum of the City of New York/Wellcome Trust • Currently on exhibition in Germ City at Museum of the City of New York Sept.
 14–May 28 • Photo by Isometric Studio

-Deconstructed Anthems is a series of ongoing music performances and sound-reactive light installations in which a self-playing piano and music ensemble deconstruct the Star-Spangled Banner, repeating it multiple times, removing notes at the rate of mass incarceration, and ending in silence.
-Donate
+Deconstructed Anthems is an ongoing series of music performances and sound-reactive light installations in which a self-playing piano and/or music ensemble deconstruct the Star-Spangled Banner, repeating it multiple times, removing notes at the rate of mass incarceration, and ending in silence.
+Video

-Featured a jazz trio including Emmy-winning pianist Kris Bowers, Blue-note recording artist/trumpeter Ambrose Akinmusire and Grammy-nominated bassist Burniss Earl Travis • Commissioned by Day for Night Festival in Houston • Researched in partnership with Vera Institute of Justice • Featured in Pigeons and Planes • Vibe Magazine • Interview Magazine • The Art Newspaper • Hyperallergic
+Featured a jazz trio including Emmy-winning pianist Kris Bowers, Blue-note recording artist/trumpeter Ambrose Akinmusire and Grammy-nominated bassist Burniss Earl Travis • Commissioned by Day for Night Festival in Houston • Researched in partnership with Vera Institute of Justice • Presented at Day for Night Festival and The Kennedy Center • Featured in Pigeons and Planes • Vibe Magazine • Interview Magazine • The Art Newspaper • Hyperallergic